 Exploring Soi Romanee

-We were always fascinated by the old houses and mansions of Phuket.
-When we first visited it, less than 20 years ago, the street was just a ghost from the past, and almost every house was just abandoned ruins.
+We have always been fascinated by the old houses and mansions in Phuket.
+When we first visited it less than 20 years ago, the street was just a ghost from the past, and almost every house was just abandoned ruins.
 At the time, only a few curious visitors would walk this narrow street and take photos.

 Soi Romanee 20 years ago